JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 O: 6.76E-11
 C: 2.19E-12

-The p-values indicate that for each trait we can reject the null hypothesis and conclude that the data is not normally distributed.
-One final test for excess kurtosis and skewness is shown below:
+<p align="justify">The p-values indicate that for each trait we can reject the null hypothesis and conclude that the data is not normally distributed.
+One final test for excess kurtosis and skewness is shown below:</p>

 ```python
 # Excess Kurtosis